 2. Healesville Sanctuary

 Healesville Sanctuary is a zoo that is located in Yarra Valley.
 Depending on where you are residing in Yarra Valley, it should take no more than a 30-minute comfortable drive to get here.
 It is also one of three zoos run by Zoos Victoria in Melbourne, the others being Werribee Open Range Zoo and Melbourne Zoo.

-Certainly, if you are able to plan your visit in advance, we highly recommend signing up for at least one of their close-up encounters.
+Certainly, if you can plan your visit, we highly recommend signing up for at least one of their close-up encounters.
 Take your pick from the fan favourite koala bear to the handsome dingo; the encounter allows you to be up close to these amazing animals.
 However, be sure to book these in advance, as it is almost certain to be sold out by the time you head to the zoo on that day.
 You have been warned!

 If you are intending to visit all three zoos, we suggest you can take up their membership.
 It basically costs the same as if you were to purchase tickets for all three zoos.
-Further, it also gives you unlimited entry to all three zoos, discounts on merchandise, as well as other benefits specially for members.
+Further, it also gives you unlimited entry to all three zoos, discounts on merchandise, as well as other benefits, especially for members.
 Check it out here!